Murder-accused Mongrel Mob member Raymond Jury takes the stand in Rotorua High Court trial

 He had come to Rotorua on the night of January 29 with his bulldog, which he described as "his baby" and made his first stop at Maney's house, Nabney said.

-Jury said he had a "smoke and kōrero" with Maney and Maney had asked Jury to visit Rikihana and ask him to come around.
+Jury said he had a "smoke and kōrero" with Maney who had asked Jury to visit Rikihana and ask him to come around.

-Jury had been at Rikihana's house the week before to help him move and repair his tin fence and they had been longtime friends, he said.

-He drove down to Rikihana's house about 11pm and poked his head inside but could not see anyone, Jury said.
+Jury said he drove down to Rikihana's house about 11pm and poked his head inside but could not see anyone.

-He decided he would go back later and headed to another fellow gang member's home.
-He had some "joints" with some different "brothers" before heading back to Rikihana's about an hour later, he said.
+He decided he would go back later and headed to another gang member's home.

-They had a "couple pipes' worth" of "white and green" together, meaning meth and cannabis, before heading into the kitchen for some food, he said.
+They had a "couple pipes' worth" of meth and cannabis together before heading into the kitchen for some food, he said.

-Maney had come in and "asked where the f**k was his money?" he said.
+Maney had come in and asked Rikihana "where the f**k was his money?"
+Jury said.

-Rikihana and Maney began "exchanging words" and starting to yell because of "something to do with business", he said.
+Rikihana and Maney began raising their voices because of "something to do with business", he said.

-Jury had spoken up at this point, telling the pair to "take it outside" as they would "freak the family out", he said.
+Jury told the pair to "take it outside" as they would "freak the family out", he said.

-Jury was referring to Lauren Eketone and her young son who were also in the house.
+Jury was referring to Rikihana's niece, Lauren Eketone, and her young son, who were also in the house.

 Maney and Rikihana went outside and as Jury followed, he saw a "big white flash" and "dropped" to the ground, he said.

-He said he had been hit by something solid by who he thought was Rikihana.
+He said he had been hit by something solid.
 He remained on the ground while Maney and Rikihana continued fighting, Jury said.

 Jury said he got up to try and get between them and he was "banged" again.

-He said it was the first time he had ever seen two brothers fighting in such a way.
-But he did not want to get involved as it was "local issues" that should be sorted by "local people, not visitors".
+He said it was the first time he had ever seen two brothers fighting like that.
+But he didn't want to get involved as it was "local issues" that should be sorted by "local people, not visitors".

-Jury said Rikihana was bleeding on his face and his nose and so Jury carried him to the back of the car and Maney helped him in.
+Jury said Rikihana was bleeding on his face and nose and he carried him to the back of the car and Maney helped him in.

-He went back inside the house, turned the light on in Rikihana's room and grabbed his patch as Rikihana had asked for it, he said.
+He went back inside the house, turned the light on in Rikihana's room and grabbed Rikihana's patch as he had asked for it, he said.

 The lightswitch had a blood-stain with Jury's blood on it when examined by a forensic scientist.

-After getting back to the car, he took Rikihana out of the car and sat him on Maney's back steps before leaving.
+After getting back out, he took Rikihana out of the car and sat him on Maney's back steps before leaving.

-He realised he had left his "stash bag" at Rikihana's and headed back "as quick as possible" to look for it, he said.
+He realised he had left his "stash bag" at Rikihana's and headed back to look for it, he said.

-He did not find it and proceeded to drive somewhere to smoke "some half joints" before hitting the road and heading south.
+He did not find it and then drove somewhere to smoke "some half joints" before hitting the road and heading south.

-He stopped at a Tauhara petrol station near Taupo as his head was hurting and picked up some ice, he said.
+He stopped at a Tauhara petrol station as his head was hurting and picked up some ice, he said.

 He said this was not unusual as he had been asked to bring the car back to Napier by a friend and Mongrel Mob members often shared items like that.